[Publication date of latest article cited: March 4, 2021]

 It would be difficult to prove or disprove if people could get SARS-CoV-2 from fomites.
 Two people were infected, perhaps via fomites or air, on air flights closely studied by the Korean Centers for Disease Control (Bae, Shin, et al.).

 Laboratory experiments found that SARS-CoV-2 remains viable for 28 days on smooth surfaces at 20 degrees Celsius (68 degrees Fahrenheit), but they did not test longer than 28 days.
-They cultured the viruses in cells to test viability, a more thorough method than using PCR to find viral RNA (Riddell et al.).
+They cultured the viruses in cells to test viability, a more thorough method than using PCR to find viral RNA (Marzoli et al.; Riddell et al.).
 Another showed it lasting 3 hours to 7 days on different materials, but none tested them for longer than 7 days.
 One research team spread viable SARS-CoV-2 viruses on surfaces, took samples from the surfaces after different time lengths, found them viable.
 After 72 hours, the viruses were still viable on plastic and stainless steel, implying they might last longer.
 On cardboard, no viruses lasted longer than 24 hours, and some were not viable in even less time.
-On copper, no viruses lasted longer than 4 hours (National Institutes of Allergies and Infectious Diseases; van Doremalen et al.).
-Another set of experiments found SARS-CoV-2 lasted up to 3 hours on tissue and printing papers, 2 days on wood and cloth, 4 days on banknotes and glass, and 7 days on surgical masks, plastic, and stainless steel (Chin et al.).
+On copper, no viruses lasted longer than 4 hours (Marzoli et al.; National Institutes of Allergies and Infectious Diseases; van Doremalen et al.).
+Another set of experiments found SARS-CoV-2 lasted up to 3 hours on tissue and printing papers, 2 days on wood and cloth, 4 days on banknotes and glass, and 7 days on surgical masks, plastic, and stainless steel (Chin AWH, Chu, et al.; Marzoli et al.).
 Another study found it remained stable and could be cultured in cells after at least 7 days on smooth surfaces, 3-4 days in urine, and several hours in human feces (Liu Y, Li T, et al.; Thomas).
+After drying these viruses and leaving them on surfaces for 48 hours, they could still infect Vero cells, showing that drying is insufficient to disinfect (Jang H, Ross).
 SARS-CoV-2 spread on surfaces with protein decreased little, but decreased greatly on surfaces without protein.
 This shows that these viruses in mucous and saliva droplets and aerosols on surfaces can last long and contribute to transmission (Pastorino et al.).

-In comparison, this new coronavirus SARS-CoV-2 is about as stable on surfaces as the 2003 SARS-CoV virus (Bai et al.; van Doremalen et al.; Zou L et al.).
-A review of similar betacoronaviruses (SARS and MERS) and less similar alphacoronaviruses (HCoV, a cause of the common cold) found they can last 9 days (Kampf et al.).
+In comparison, this new coronavirus SARS-CoV-2 is about as stable on surfaces as the 2003 SARS-CoV virus (van Doremalen et al.).
+A review of similar betacoronaviruses (SARS and MERS) and less similar alphacoronaviruses (HCoV, a cause of the common cold) found they can last 9 days (Marzoli et al.; Kampf et al.).
 But the new virus is spreading to more people than SARS, probably because it creates more viruses inside infected people, and can transmit more from asymptomatic infected people to others (van Doremalen et al.).

 Other experts believe that only a small portion of infected people got this virus from fomite surfaces (Ma et al.).
-Some suggest that people should put more effort into preventing other transmission modes, especially aerosols and droplets (Centers for Disease Control “CDC Updates”; Goldman; Ives, Mandavilli; Larsen; The Lancet Respiratory Medicine; Thompson).
+Some suggest that people should put more effort into preventing other transmission modes, especially aerosols and droplets (Centers for Disease Control “CDC Updates”; Goldman; Ives, Mandavilli; Larsen; Lewis D “COVID-19 rarely spreads through surfaces”; The Lancet Respiratory Medicine; Thompson).

 For more information on how to disinfect surfaces, please see the menu heading “Prevention,” section on “Cleaning and Disinfecting Surfaces.”

-No reports were found of SARS-CoV-2 transmitted by eating food (Anelich et al.; Desai, Aronoff “Food Safety and COVID-19”; International Commission on Microbiological Specifications for Foods; Pressman et al.; Whitworth) .
+No reports were found of SARS-CoV-2 transmitted by eating food (Anelich et al.; Chitrakar et al.; Desai, Aronoff “Food Safety and COVID-19”; International Commission on Microbiological Specifications for Foods; Lancombe et al.; Pressman et al.; Whitworth).
 Viral RNA was found in people’s intestinal systems, showing potential of oral-fecal transmission (Amirian; Gu et al.; Lamers et al.; Wong et al.; Yeo et al.).
 As described under the menu item “Bodily Fluids” section on “Feces,” some evidence shows that it might occur, depending on whether stomach acids prevent SARS-CoV-2 can pass through stomach acid into the intestines.

 Cooking probably destroys SARS-CoV-2, but refrigeration and freezing do not (Anelich et al.).
 Heating it to 70 °C reduced it greatly (Chin AWH, Chu JTS, et al.).
 But refrigeration or freezing did not reduce it numbers or viability (Chin AWH, Chu JTS, et al.; Fisher et al.).